xlsksh1/xtts-mantella-custom-voices-pack/README.md

 | Note: If your NPC is not inside of `data\skyrim\skyrim_characters.csv`, talk with the Mantella community to get this NPC added to the `csv`.
 However, feel free to add your own row to this `skyrim_characters.csv` file and if you push your trained JSON to this repo, add a note in this README under `List of Custom NPCs` with instructions.
 When the `.csv` gets updated with your NPC, remove those instructions.

+### Training Tips

+- For the best and most accurate results for a voice, manually go through `.wav` voice lines files that you will use for training.
+Only select about 10 files that are 5 to 10 seconds long that most represents the voice acting you are trying to capture.
+Try to use voice lines that have the same voice acting & tone you are capturing, but use different scenarios and words being spoken.

 ## Reference

 Mantella: https://art-from-the-machine.github.io/Mantella